BlastoiseMaster/BlastoiseMaster/README.md

 - 🌱 I’m currently learning various things that I won't finish
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me?
 Idk
+- I'm keeping this file here for no reason so yeah

 <!---
 BlastoiseMaster/BlastoiseMaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.